asturio/dojo-number-lcd/Ideas.md

 1. What is the input? int's, long's?
 Strings?
 2. How are you modularising your code?
 3. Do you need any error handling?

+# Part 2 Ideas

+1. Add support for the digit 0